CHESSComputing/StudentProjects/AutomateMetadataInjection.md

   - Even if not doing a mech test, sample could still be mounted in a load frame.
   - set at the level of `newuser`
 - MechanicalGrips
+  - manually set at the level of `newsample`
 - SupplementaryTechnique
+  - manually set at the level of `newsample`
 - Furnace
+  - manually set at the level of `newuserid`
 - Processing
+  - manually set at the level of `newuserid`
 - Calibration
+  - manually set at the level of `newsample`

+How to capture metadata on the scan-by-scan level:
+- all scan-by-scan metadata can be found automatically -- no need to interrupt the user's workflow

+When to submit records:
+- immediately when a record can be constructed -- attach it to _head, not _tail.

+Next steps 2023-08-11:
+- Make sure id3a's spec macros repo is up to date
+- Start editing macros